IrwenXYZ/CSA-WSSS-GSX-Profile/README.md

 Please note that there has been major airspace and procedure changes as of AIRAC 2403.
 If you do not have AIRAC 2403 or after, please inform the controller!

-## In Progress
-Work is being done on a top down basis for the cargo and remote bays north of the terminals, and clockwise basis for the terminals starting from the D gates at Terminal 1.
-The 400 gates are excluded as they are not present in CSA's WSSS scenery.

 ## Notes
 - F36 will always show up as the first F gate due to GSX limitations
 - G1's pushback procedure will not be correct until CSA removes the current construction site there
-- E6 is basically unusable right now, until the developers fix the bridge blocking the VDGS

 ## References
 VDGS - page 442, 488 of 21 March 2024 WSSS AIP